snoidetx/Snoidepaedia/README.md

 ## Development
 ### Branching

-We follow Gitflow as our main branching strategy.
+We follow Gitflow as our branching strategy for major updates, and GitHub Flow for minor updates.

 ### Workflows